 Sales Forecast Demo

 From looking at this data, can you see any kind of annual pattern?
-That is, is supplied fuel oil cyclical across time - higher at certain parts of the year, lower at other parts?
+That is, are deliveries of railcars cyclical - higher at certain parts of the year, lower at other parts?
+Is there any sort of pattern across years, say, up and down every five years?
 Regardless of patterns, is there any general trend going up, down, or flat?

 Blindly attempting a quantitative forecast without having a feel for these sorts of issues is pointless.
 You should look at a visual plot of historical sales, and then you need to assess two factors: patterns and trends.
 For any patterns and trends that you see, what time period is relevant in using these to make a forecast?
 At what point does older data lose its value in assisting you to make a forecast?
 Importantly, what factors in the external environment have a bearing on a forecast?

 Click on the following links to see interactive spreadsheets and plots:

 [These will only work with MS Excel.
 I created these with the latest version and don't yet know how they will work in older versions.
 Use the school computer lab if you experience any troubles.]

 On each spreadsheet, you will see a slider.
 Move it to change the value of n on a moving average forecast and to change the value of alpha on an exponential smoothing forecast.
 Each of these smoothes the data, useful in helping to find a pattern when the data is "noisy".